White Wind Zen Community

 • Retreats $50 per day/$40 partial day

-• Residential training $50 per day
+• Residential training $65 per day (includes food, laundry facilities and wifi).

 • Sesshin $35 per day